sst/sst/www/docs/advanced/cross-stack-references.md

    This changes the reference in `StackB` but leaves `StackA` as-is.

 2. After `StackB` finishes deploying, `StackA`'s export is no longer being imported.
-So you can remove the `ctx.stack.exportValue` line.
+So you can remove the `stack.exportValue` line.

    **And deploy again.**